On links of vertices in simplicial $d$-complexes embeddable in the euclidean $2d$-space: Basic Concepts

-\paragraph*{chains in spaces} We will need familiarity with the very basic notions of chain complexes.
+\paragraph{chains in spaces} We will need familiarity with the very basic notions of chain complexes.
 In this paragraph we merely fix notation and refer to \cite{Hat01,Mun84,SeTh34} or any textbook of algebraic topology for complete definitions.

-A singular $k$-dimensional simplex in a space $K$ is a map $\sigma : |\Delta^k| \rightarrow X$, where $\Delta^k$ is a standard oriented $k$-simplex.
+A singular $k$-dimensional simplex in a space $X$ is a (continuous) map $\sigma : |\Delta^k| \rightarrow X$, where $\Delta^k$ is a standard oriented $k$-simplex.
 The $k$-th singular chain group of $X$, $C_k(X)$ is a free abelian group generated by all singular simplices, where $-\sigma$ is $\sigma$ with the oppositely oriented domain simplex.
-The elements $c \in C_k(X)$ are called singular $k$-chains and they can be written as finite formal sums $c = \sum_i n_i \sigma_i$ where $n_i$ are integers and $\sigma_i$ are singular simplices.
-When $X$ is a simplicial complex one can in the above definition replace singular simplices by obvious linear maps of a standard oriented simplex onto a target simplex.
+The elements $c \in C_k(X)$ are called singular $k$-chains and they can be written as finite sums $c = \sum_i n_i \sigma_i$ where the $n_i$ are integers and the $\sigma_i$ are singular simplices.
+When $X$ is the underlying space of a simplicial complex, one can in the above definition replace a singular simplex by a fixed linear homeomorphism of the standard oriented simplex onto a target simplex of the same dimension.
+Those homeomorphisms that preserve the orientation are declared equal and denoted by $\sigma$, and those which reverse the orientation are also declared equal and denoted by $-\sigma$, where $\sigma$ is the target simplex.
 The resulting chains are called simplicial chains.
-Hence a simplicial chain is formal summation of oriented simplices.
+Hence a simplicial chain is a finite summation of oriented simplices with integer coefficients, and it can be viewed as a subset of all the singular chains closed under group operations.
+We also set $C(X) = \bigoplus_k C_k(X)$.